Mobility Opportunities

-At ENSTA, in order to comply with CTI recommendations, non-international students in the engineering program are required to participate in an international mobility program, which depends on their field of study (general engineering and IETA programs: 16 to 17 weeks depending on the class; apprentices: 9 to 12 weeks).
+At ENSTA, in compliance with CTI recommendations, non-international students in the engineering program are required to participate in an international mobility program.
+The duration depends on their field of study (general engineering and IETA programs: 16 to 17 weeks depending on the class; apprentices: 9 to 12 weeks).

 The Institute offers several opportunities to study abroad, and the key moments are as follows: